locationtech/geotrellis/raster/src/main/scala/geotrellis/raster/imagery/README.md

 *Input* - An array of multiband RGB rasters.
 *Output* - A relatively cloud-free PNG of the given extent.

-*cloudRemovalMultiBand* is the important function here.
-It takes in an array of *MultiBandTile*, which are the GeoTIFF tiles we need to operate on and an optional *threshold* parameter, which specifies the pixel intensity value below which the resultant cloudless-pixels' intensities would lie.
-The function returns a processed *MultiBandTile* that can be rendered as a PNG.
+*cloudRemovalMultiband* is the important function here.
+It takes in an array of *MultibandTile*, which are the GeoTIFF tiles we need to operate on and an optional *threshold* parameter, which specifies the pixel intensity value below which the resultant cloudless-pixels' intensities would lie.
+The function returns a processed *MultibandTile* that can be rendered as a PNG.

 Here's an example of it's usage: